Cibercuba Cocina

 Note:

 There are two ways to make Garapiña in Cuba.
-One is obtained by boiling the peels of this fruit, and the other is through a fermentation process.
-Here we leave you both versions.
-I always use the first one because I find it quick, less risky, and healthier.
+One method involves boiling the peels of the fruit, while the other is achieved through a fermentation process.
+Here, we share both versions.
+I always use the first one because it seems quicker, less risky, and healthier to me.

 Ingredients: